-Partner Agency
+Partner agencies

-The Charity currently achieves its objectives through grant making to one Partner Agency, El Shaddai Charitable Trust India (Charity no: 9/IV/1), a Charitable Society registered in Mapusa, Goa, India in 1996.
+The Charity currently achieves its objectives through grant making to one Partner Agency, El Shaddai Charitable Trust, registration no 9/IV/1 a Charitable Society registered in Mapusa, Goa, India in 1996.
 The Charity is a Non-Governmental, Non-Political Organisation.

 Communications and reporting systems between the UK and our Partner Agency are working well and UK Trustees continue to visit and monitor projects at least annually.
-Recently, because of Covid-19, visits have not been possible, but the intention is to reinstate visits as soon as the visas are available.
+There was a gap when it was not possible for visits during the Covid years, but two trustees have been able to visit India once again since then.